 All of these things leave me wondering what Faustian bargain we have made.
 Trump has delivered on many of his offers, appointing conservative justices, saying the rights things for pro-life audiences and allowing evangelical leaders to dine with him, lay hands on him and pray for him.

-I can understand and was reluctantly on board with choosing the lesser of two evils in 2016, but we are left, now, with the evil that we acknowledged, albeit the lesser.
+I can understand and was reluctantly on board with choosing the lesser of two evils in 2016, but we are left, now, with the evil that we acknowledged and chose, albeit the lesser.
 Instead of demanding accountability, we have simply doubled down in our support.
 Instead of being candid about the shadow Trump casts on the Gospel, we have turned a blind eye.

 Trump has more than gotten his part of that bargain.
 I fear that we have yet to collect on ours.
 Oh, we have gotten some of the things Trump offered us, but they come with a price – the unintended consequences of our bargain.

 I fear we may be paying that price for generations.
 The damage to our credibility is immense.

 As I read the eschatological provisions of the Bible, I see that things get much worse before Jesus comes.
 Apostacy grows.
 The very elect may even be deceived.

 We have gained a small, temporary foothold in the fight for political power and influence in this United States of America, but the backlash may be apocryphal.
 Brace yourselves brothers and sisters.
 Perhaps, we can take some slight solace in the fact that we helped to usher in the apostacy that was always going to happen anyway.

 (I sincerely hope that I am wrong on this dire prediction, but I fear I am not.)